-Hydraulic fracturing, or fracking, as it is commonly known, is a technology that has been in use for more than 60 years.
-Hydraulic fracturing is essential to producing oil and natural gas resources from tight rock and shale formations.
+Hydraulic fracturing, or fracking, as it is commonly known, is the only technology capable of enabling our most abundant, affordable energy resources to be put to work in people's lives.
+It is essential to producing oil and natural gas resources from tight rock and shale formations.
 Without it, oil and natural gas production cannot economically occur.

 Hydraulic fracturing involves the injection of fluid (generally consisting of water, sand and a proportionately small amount of additives) under pressure through multiple protective layers of steel pipe, cement and rock into a pre-determined oil or natural gas-bearing formation.
 The water and pressure open microscopic pathways, which are the width of a human hair and propped open by grains of sand.
-These pathways allow the natural gas or oil to flow through the wellbore to ultimately be produced at the surface.
-Hydraulic fracturing is generally applied to formations that are more than a mile below the surface (4,000 to 14,000 feet); whereas, potential sources of ground water typically reside much closer to the surface (between 100 and 500 feet).
-For a general demonstration of the hydraulic-fracturing process, please view this informational video at Energy From Shale.
+These pathways allow the natural gas or oil to flow through the wellbore and be produced at the surface.
+Hydraulic fracturing is generally applied to formations that are a mile or more below the surface (4,000 to 14,000 feet); whereas, potential sources of ground water typically reside much closer to the surface (between 100 and 500 feet).

 Hydraulic Fracturing Committee

 In October 2012, Anadarko formed an internal Hydraulic Fracturing Committee that assists the company’s management in continuously monitoring, evaluating and addressing matters related to its hydraulic fracturing operations.